 The higher the yield strength of your material, the more difficult it will be to form.

-Roll forming creates stress to counteract a material’s original shape, so choosing the right material for your specific needs is key to your part’s tolerance range.
+Roll forming creates stress to counteract a material’s original shape, so choosing the right material for your needs is key to your part’s tolerance range.
 Some metals are easily formed, while others take more coaxing.

 Factoring in the Quirks